vipulnaik/diet-exercise-health/events/2024/2024-12-13-blood-tests.md

 then went back to the waiting area and sat down.
 The process finished around 10:05 AM.

+Overall, there were about 2 to 4 people in the waiting area at a given time, out of about 8 chairs.
+Usually one person was talking to the front desk, so there were 2 to 3 people seated out of about 8 chairs.

 ### Preliminaries for blood draw

 At around 10:09 AM, I was called by the phlebotomist who would do my blood draw.
 I was told to wait in room 2.
 It was around 10:10 AM by the time I got in room 2 and got seated.

-At around 10:13 AM, the phlebotomist came into the room.
+At around 10:13 AM, the phlebotomist came into the waiting area.
 There was some confusion as she though I also had a stool sample, but I clarified that I don't.
 She realized she had accidentally gotten an additional order with mine.
 She sorted it out and then came back for my blood draw.
 She asked for my name and date of birth to confirm my identity.
 Then, the blood draw process started.

+Given that I was called in for my blood draw much earlier than my appointment time, it is likely that I would have been able to get the draw done as a walk-in candidate as well.
+Overall, the level of crowdedness seemed lower than Quest Diagnostics when I went there in September, but that might have partly been because it was an unlucky day with one of the phlebotomists being out.

 ### Blood draw process